 Canada Research Chair in the History of Science in Islamic Societies

 Prof. F. Jamil Ragep studies the social, religious and intellectual contexts of science in Islamic societies, and scientific exchanges between different cultural regions in the pre-modern period.
 By pointing to the complex historical relation between science and religion in Islamic societies, Ragep hopes that his work will contribute to today’s debate on rationalism, secularism and Islam.
-This research will deepen our understanding of Islamic secular traditions and how they are disseminated.

 Peter Sabor, Tier 1